junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean is the only moral righteous man, young, citizen of Sodom, despise what his neighbors do to the angels, still have awe and faith for angels.

-Cas comes with order to see if they are indeed as sinned as the outcries and if so punish them (and to find the other missing angel Amos, member of his garrison)
+Cas comes with order to see if they are indeed as sinned as the outcries and if so punish them (and to find the other missing angel Amos, member of his garrison) (Why Cas doesn't leave as soon as he sees how ill-mannered they are -- Cas secretly actually also hope he can find the proof that the city is still worth saving.
+He wants to find more kind/good/righteous men like Dean.
+Just one more man like Dean, so he lingers longer than necessary, only to be captured and proved wrong.)

-they don't get to choose where to be born
+~~they don't get to choose where to be born~~

 Dean is forced to do nothing about the missing/hurt angel the previous day, even if he protested/tried to find him, he hates it for himself